2nickpick/page-replacement-policies/README.md

 # Invoking the application
 Invoke the application by calling:
-    ./p3 page_requests max_integer page_frames
+    ./p3 number_of_page_requests number_of_pages

-    where page_request is the number of page requests to use in the simulation, max_integer is the maximum possible value of a page, and page_frames is the value to be used by Round Robin as the Time Quantum
+    where number_of_page_requests is the number of page requests to use in the simulation, number_of_pages is the number of unique pages in the request sequence

-# Main, Library
+# Main
 The entry point to the application is main.py.
-This program references several helper classes in the lib directory.

 # Output Files
 This program produces output to the console.

-An example result set for each test is saved to the output directory, with the same name as tests.
+An example result set for my initial test is saved to the output directory.
-Tests are available in the data directory.

-# Test Data
+# Report
-The project contains a directory named "data" which contains the provided test files.
+The required report regarding performance analysis is at data/report.txt.

 # Issues / Difficulties
+Simulating the Page Replacement Policies was very straightforward.
+The biggest challenge was perhaps the priority queue necessary to manage the LRU replacement policy.
+As new pages were requested, it was necessary to update a priority queue to keep track of how recently used each page in the page frames are.